boltrobotics/cmake-helpers/README.md

 <a name="x86_CMakeLists.txt" ></a>
 ### <a href="example/src/x86/CMakeLists.txt">example/src/x86/CMakeLists.txt</a>

-The file instructs cmake to build a library/executable for x86 platform.
+The file instructs cmake to build library/executable for x86 platform.
 The required parameters are defined in <a href="cmake/Modules/x86_project.cmake">x86_project.cmake</a>:

 ```